testflows/TestFlows-WebSite/source/handbook/index.md

 with the name specified by the `message` and failed with the specified `reason`.

-The original use case is to provide a way to seperate fails of [Check]s into [Critical], [Major] and [Minor] without explicitly defining [Critical], [Major], or [Minor] sub-tests.
+The original use case is to provide a way to separate fails of [Check]s into [Critical], [Major] and [Minor] without explicitly defining [Critical], [Major], or [Minor] sub-tests.